ItsmeKumar/DS5500-HW1/README.md

 Answer: been halved

 It is very intriguing to find out that the percentage of people living in extreme poverty worldwide have reduced by such a siginficant amount in the last 20 years.
-Some deeper analysis to understand the trend of percentage of people living in extreme poverty.
+Some deeper analysis to understand the trend of percentage of people living in extreme poverty might reveal some interesting things.

 Analysis: